Customer experience is an end-to-end process encompassing all touchpoints, digital or physical.

 This helps different teams work together towards one goal and challenges organisational silos.

 Visualising and connecting up the intangible processes for the first time will often prompt organisations to review the way in which they organise themselves, and the systems and tools they use.
 While also providing a clear rationale and guide for simplifying things for both you and your customer.

 Your customers are experiencing your service in a non-linear way alongside other brands in the marketplace.

 There may be a natural break in their experience journey, for example - between booking a ticket and boarding a train.
 This is what service design helps you to understand.

 You may want to consider your customers’ needs in between current touchpoints and whether you are able to (and have their permission to), meet some of them.

 To complement this, you could look at other brands to partner with to help the customers you share to offer a better overall experience.

 Service design should be your first port of call when designing new processes or rethinking entire ways of doing things; and as such is more applicable now than perhaps ever before.

 Take the problem of testing and tracing COVID-19 as an example.
 Many countries struggled with getting this right.
-Most jumping to solutions (an app!) before mapping out the layers that would help it work effectively to best solve the problem at hand including, the tools and systems needed to support something that people wanted to use, and knew when and how to use.
+Most jumping to solutions (often an app) before mapping out the layers that would help it work effectively to best solve the problem at hand including, the tools and systems needed to support something that people wanted to use and knew when and how to use.